-Finding notes and playing longer melodies - Playing the ocarina by ear part 2
+Finding notes and playing longer melodies by ear

-In part 1 you learned how to play some short melodies by ear on the ocarina, using a range of 3 notes.
+In How to play the ocarina by ear, you learned how to play some short melodies by ear on the ocarina, using a range of 3 notes.
 But what about playing music in a larger range?
 How can you find the notes?

 While it may feel intimidating, its easier than you might expect with a few additional techniques.
 The key things for learning longer pieces of music by ear on the ocarina are: